AuroraMusitelli/MarketingCampaigns---EconomicsDataScience/README.md

 **📄Bachelor's thesis: Metaverse Analysis how it is perceived by users of the social media Twitter**

+This thesis explores public perception and understanding of the Metaverse by analyzing unstructured data from Twitter using text mining techniques.

 [Metaverse Analysis (Italian version)](https://github.com/AuroraMusitelli/Portfolio/blob/main/tesi_MetaverseAnalysis.pdf)

-📎 Tags: Sentiment Analysis |
+📎 Tags: Sentiment Analysis | Social Media Analytics | Topic Modelling

 &nbsp;